Blog Layout

 Which means….?
 Jesus was forbidding divorce!
 No way out once the pact is made?
 It’s for life as far as God is concerned?
 Look around, will you.
 In today’s world, this’ll never work.
 Don’t think we side with the Pharisee’s scheming plot to erase this rabbi, but this idea just isn’t going to fly with more than half the people we know.

-How God Feels about It
+How God Feels About It

 Yeah, that’s the point.
 People aren’t perfect.
 Know though Jesus was giving them the ideal, God’s plan for the highest relationship known to humans and what that should mean.
 True, the ancient writings record God as saying, “I hate divorce!”
 Hear that though not as a statement of anger and rage but as one of divine agony when relationship is broken.
 The pain of divorce hurts God as much as nails pounded through flesh and bone.